 That is the question.
 This one is simple actually.
 If you plan on living in the home over 5 years, buying down your mortgage rate with points will usually make sense.
 It typically takes about that long to get back the money it costs to buy a point.
 Every situation is different, so make sure to do the math and find the break-even point on your particular loan.

 Please give me some other home buying tips that I may have missed.
 I look forward to your comments.
-In keeping with tradition, here are some coupon codes that may help you save even more money.

 Photo by asianjournalusa.